-Microbiological Testing
+Microbiological Testing ~

 We are required to test your water regularly for signs of microbial contamination.
 Positive test results could lead to follow-up investigations called assessments and potentially the issuance of public health advisories.
 Assessments could lead to required corrective actions.
 The following information summarizes the results of those tests.
+During the year 2021 we were required to conduct One Level 1 Assessment.
+One Level 1 Assessment was completed.

-Sampling Sampling Total E. Coli Assessment Assessments Requirements Conducted (months) Positive Triggers Conducted 6 Samples due monthly 12 out of 12 0 0 0
+Sampling Sampling Total E. Coli Assessment Assessments Requirements Conducted (months) Positive Triggers Conducted 2 Samples due monthly 12 out of 12 0 0 0